jdpf/full-coverage-COVID-19-mask/README.md

 Licensed under the Creative Commons, Attribution Share-Alike license (CC-BY-SA). http://creativecommons.org/licenses/by-sa/4.0/
 If you make substantial changes to the pattern, please share them.

+You will find the latest version of this project at: https://github.com/jdpf/full-coverage-COVID-19-mask

 ## Features

 This COVID-19 mask is designed for those who want a mask that: